Welcome to Brandywine's Counseling Department

 We are so excited to work with each of our students to help them learn and grow!

 My name is Jessica Lundy and I am the 3-5 School Counselor for Brandywine Elementary.
-I have been a School Counselor for nine years and this is my third year as a Brandywine Badger.
+I have been a School Counselor for ten years and this is my fourth year as a Brandywine Badger.
 I received my Master's in Education and Education Specialist degrees in Professional School Counseling from Georgia State University.
 I received my Bachelor's Degree in Psychology & Child & Family Development from The University of Georgia.
 GO DAWGS!
 I am a Nationally Certified Counselor (NCC) and a Licensed Professional Counselor (LPC).
 I have a passion for Play-Based Counseling and I am a Registered Play Therapist (RPT).
-In my free time, I enjoy going to Pure Barre Studio, doing yoga, writing Yelp reviews, hiking, exploring new restaurants, shopping, watching Netflix series, and drinking coffee!

 I recently received my Master’s In School Counseling from Georgia State University.
 I have worked with children ages 4-18 for the past 11 years as a swim coach and school counselor in training.
 Before getting my master’s degree, I received my bachelor’s degree in Exercise Science and a minor in Psychology from Wingate University while competing on the women’s swim team.
 I am passionate about incorporating movement, expressive arts, and other play-based instruction in my counseling interventions.
 Additionally, I am interested in researching trauma-informed best practices and trauma-informed interior design.
 This is my first year working at Brandywine.
 In my free time, I enjoy exercising, reading, listening to podcasts, traveling, and trying new food!